jacobgelling/sdms/README.md

   * Let's Encrypt SSL

 ## Usage
-### Deployment
+### Deploy
 ```sh
 $ script.sh --deploy email hostname
 ```
-The `--deploy` option is intended to be used on a fresh installation.
+The `--deploy` option is intended to be run on a fresh installation, installing required packages and performing initial setup.

+The email is used for the Let's Encrypt account.
 The hostname should be a fully qualified domain name.
-The email is used for the Let's Encrypt account.

-### Add domain
+### New domain
 ```sh
 $ script.sh --new domain
 ```